Category Archives: Diagnosis

 The other is required by insurance companies.

 Validity improved less.
 As the book defines Antisocial Personality Disorder, only three of seven criteria must be met for a diagnosis.
 It’s hard to argue this diagnosis describes an actual mental health disorder when it could fit two bad actors with nothing in common.
 As Maria Konnikova points out, Spitzer’s subjective-observation-and report-only approach meant the APA bet everything on the least empirical source of data available.
 While other fields of medicine have developed biological, physiological and genetic studies of physical diseases, the APA hasn’t kept up.
-Noted DSM critic Gary Greenberg tells the tale of how the DSM-5 committee rejected a proposed reinstatement of melancholia, in part because there was biochemical evidence it should be defined separately from depression.
+Noted DSM critic Gary Greenberg tells a disheartening tale of how the DSM-5 committee rejected a proposed reinstatement of melancholia, in part because there was biochemical evidence it should be defined separately from depression.

 RDoC: a system to break free of systems.